tetanus banner

 No patient should have to face the threat of tetanus.
 That's why Grifols created the Patient Assistance Program (PAP), to ensure uninsured patients have access to treatment with HyperTET.
 Patients applying for assistance through the PAP must meet the following criteria in order to be eligible for assistance:

-• Must be a US citizen or resident and must physically reside in the US or US territory, Puerto Rico, or other US territories
+- Must be a US citizen or resident and must physically reside in the US or Puerto Rico, or other US territories

-• Federally funded patients are not eligible to receive assistance through the PAP.
-This includes but it not limited to Medicare, Medicaid (including spend downs), Tricare, and VA benefits
+- Federally funded patients are not eligible to receive assistance through the PAP.
+This includes but is not limited to Medicare, Medicaid (including spend downs), Tricare, and VA benefits

 Download either the print friendly or the electronically editable Patient Assistance Program application to get access to HyperTET for your patient.